TheRealJAG/Laravel-QuestionAnswer/readme.md

 ## About
-A vote based Question & Answer site built using Laravel 5.4 and a few other goodies.
+A vote based Question & Answer site built using Laravel 5.4, material design and a few other goodies!

 ## Stuff I Use
 * Twitter Bootstrap: http://getbootstrap.com